rxzx33/yt_idea_analyzer/READ_ME.md

 10. Wait for the analysis to complete
 11. View the AI-generated recommendations and insights

+⚠️ **Important**:
-⚠️ **Important**: Both API Keys and Channel Context must be set up before you can perform content analysis.
+- Both API Keys and Channel Context must be set up before you can perform content analysis
+- For best results, complete the Top 3 Videos information in your channel context

 ## Getting API Keys